15 Dec 1583 Stratford Ave (Revised Proposal)

 This proposal was on the Salt Lake City Planning Commission March 24, 2021.
 Here is the staff report, which recommended denial.
 The Planning Commission denied the request.
 Here is a video of that meeting, start at 4:41 to watch. (at this point, it still needed to go on to the City Council for their approval of the rezone), see above.)

 If you provide a comment about this revised project including the development agreement, on the form below, we will send you a link to the meeting.
 Your comments will be attached to our letter to the Planning Commission. (all comments from the previous plan have already gone to the Planning Commission and City Council.
 This new proposal will still need to be heard by both the Planning Commission and SL City Council.
-This will be discussed on the April 18 meeting of the SHCC Land Use and Zoning Committee from 6:15 -7:00 p.m.
-If you send a comment about this new revised plan, I will send you a link to that meeting.
+There is still time to send in a comment (up until the time of the PC meeting) using the form below.